-Extremism & Terrorism Awareness Certification
+Extremism and Terrorism Awareness Certification

 Although the threat from terrorist incidents is relatively low, it is vital that employers, employees and students remain aware of the threat posed by extremist violence.
 Vigilance underpinned by a working knowledge of violent extremism is the best defence against terrorist-related injuries and fatalities.